Peeled and chopped carrots

 This soup freezes very well!

-Posted at 02:23 PM in Gluten Free, Recipe | Permalink | Comments (0)
+Posted in Gluten Free, Recipe | Permalink | Comments (0)

 References: